 We picked up the game outside the Dwelg village, and headed west to the twin Western Towers.
 There, Kyle stumbled on the only treasures we really wanted (a Fire stone and the Crystal segment of the final Mystic Sword) in under five minutes.
 In fact, this was so fast that I don’t think he worked out what was up with the Towers and I forgot to tell him!
 Here’s the deal: the Towers are linked at the top by a bridge, and past that bridge is a device that actually reverses gravity and puts you on the Towers’ ceilings.
 The Fire Stone is at the top of one tower (a room you might miss if you head for the obvious bridge door), and the Crystal is on the ceiling of the first floor of the other tower.
 I’ve always been impressed with how well the low-res platform communicates this gimmick but it probably helps if you stick around long enough to check it out!
 Maybe if there had been a third valuable item on the bottom floor of the second tower, instead of a Cure3 potion. (more…)

 After beating the first of the original two worlds, you actually unlock a third, but we’re going to go strictly in order here in the Retrospective.
-That means it’s on to the second world, which features a tall, dark castle and nothing else.
-There is nothing outside the walls from here until KHX, despite this world appearing in multiple games (and even in KHX, we only see forest!).
+That means it’s on to the second world, which features a tall, dark castle on the map and nothing else to tell you which film it’s from.
+This visual shorthand is accurate after a fashion, as there is nothing outside the walls from here until KHX, despite this world appearing in multiple games (and even in KHX, we only see forest!).
 Stop questioning the existence of things outside the walls.
 We have always been at war with Time Warner. (more…)

 Buzi abandoned us almost the moment after we lost our sweet ride, and the rest of us limped north to Talonsburg, a town that had been constructed by the advance team from our World.
 Unsurprisingly, it was just a small base and a runway, but since so many people seem to know about it, it’s confusing that it hasn’t been taken out yet.
 Inside, we found Dr. Quacer, who told us that the last member of the party, Borgin, had already gone ahead to Goht, the continent housing the final Masters.
 Unfortunately, Goht was guarded by a Barrier that was keeping the Talon2 out, and Borgin had only gotten in through the magic of NPC immunity to roadblocks.
 Quacer learned the Talon had been destroyed, but didn’t seem that pooped about it, since he simply launched his artificial copy, the Talon2, and we were back in business!
 It’s like the original ship never even crashed.